OBJECTIVES AND POWERS

 E. At all Annual Meetings, the following shall be the order of business:

-1. Acceptance of the minutes of the last Annual Meeting and of any Special Meeting or Meetings held subsequent to the last Annual Meeting.
+4. Acceptance of the minutes of the last Annual Meeting and of any Special Meeting or Meetings held since that time.

-8. Nominations from the floor, if any, should precede the election of the nominees.
+7. Nominations from the floor for any additions or amendments to the proposed Board slate will precede the election of the nominees.

 A. There shall be a Board of Directors consisting of at least seven (7) and not more than nine (9) members.
 Their terms of office shall be for three (3) years.
 No more than three (3) Directors shall be elected each year unless a greater number is required to replace Directors who resign or drop out before the expiration of their term.
 Directors may serve for a maximum of two (2) consecutive terms after which they must step down for a minimum of one (1) year before they may be considered for reelection.

-B. The officers of the Association shall be President, Secretary, Treasurer and Resident Clerk Agent (who shall be a citizen and resident of the State of Maine as required by law).
-The President, Secretary and Treasurer shall be elected internally from the Board of Directors.
-The Directors shall meet within fifteen (15) days after the close of the Annual Meeting and their first order of business shall be to elect officers and a Board Chairperson to serve for one year.
+B. The officers of the Association shall be Board Chair, President, Secretary, Treasurer and Resident Clerk Agent (who shall be a citizen and resident of the State of Maine as required by law but is not required to be a member of the Board of Directors).
+The Board Chair, President, Secretary and Treasurer shall be elected internally from the Board of Directors.
+The Directors shall meet within fifteen (15) days after the close of the Annual Meeting and their first order of business shall be to elect officers to serve for one year.
 No officer shall hold office for more than three (3) terms except the Resident Clerk Agent, for whom there shall be no term limitation.

 C. The President shall preside at all Annual and Special Meetings of the Association.
-The President, with possible recommendations from the Membership Committee, shall appoint all non-board appointed (Tennis is Board appointed) or elected (Nominating and Audit) Committee Members and Chairpersons, These appointments are to be made by the Board of Directors at their last meeting of the season.
+The President, with possible recommendations from the Membership Committee, shall appoint all non-board appointed (Tennis is Board appointed) or elected (Nominating) Committee Members and Chairpersons, These appointments are to be made by the Board of Directors at their last meeting of the season.
 The President shall also:

 1. Execute all contracts on behalf of the Association when duly authorized by the Board of Directors.